ds54e/sv-mint/docs/plugins/decl_unused_param.md

 // ... implementation never looks at EnableDbg
 ```

 - **Additional Tips**: Only comments on the declaration line are checked for the `unused` keyword.
 Macro-generated `localparam` entries should carry that inline note or be kept inside the guarding `ifdef`.
-When sweeping auto-generated code, disable the rule in `sv-mint.toml` temporarily so other files still propagate warnings.